frmscoe/config-service/README.md

 http://localhost:5601
 ```

 NB: The ELK will use the environment variables that are set in Full-Stack-Docker-Tazama.
-The same environment variables have to be repeated on `.env` of the config-service-be.
+The same environment variables have to be repeated on `.env` of the config-svc-be.
 Check the `env.sample` for all the required environment variables

-Copy and paste this environment variable on `.env` file of config-service-be.
+Copy and paste this environment variable on `.env` file of config-svc-be.

 ```sh
 # Audit and Logging